 No. Recommendation Risks Agreed Action 1(M) Procedures should be reviewed and clarified to ensure that Member oversight of the revised Council Planning Enforcement Policy and Procedure is sufficiently defined.
 Members do not have oversight of the Enforcement Policy and Procedure objectives and its performance measures.
-The revision of the End and Procedure will def arrangements for Mem its objectives and performeasures. ine the object that the state of the state o Person Responsible Due Date Strategic Director of Place and Head of Development Management 31 st December 2021
+The revision of the Enforcement Policy and Procedure will define the arrangements for Member monitoring o its objectives and performance measures.
+Person Responsible Strategic Director of Place and Head of Development Management Due Date 31 st December 2021